Quality assurance

 - teachers’ practice meets the Standards for Proficient Teacher

-- principals or service directors are making recommendations in line with the TA Manual within the required timeframe
+- principals or TA Delegates are making recommendations in line with the TA Manual within the required timeframe

 - feedback and support is provided to teachers whose teaching practice is not consistent with the Standards before the end of their accreditation timeframe.